 BLAIRE BARON Artistic Director, Founder

-A native of Los Angeles, Blaire began working professionally in theatre and television at age 20.
-While attending The New School in New York, she studied with theater legends, Geraldine Page and Estelle Parsons.
-She performed on/off Broadway with The Roundabout Theater, Ensemble Studio Theater and Playwrights Horizons.
+Los Angeles native, Blaire Baron began a professional career in theatre and television at age 20.
+While attending The New School in New York, she studied with legends, Geraldine Page and Estelle Parsons, performed on/off Broadway with The Roundabout Theater, Ensemble Studio Theater and Playwrights Horizons and played Kate Lange on The Guiding Light.
 Blaire appears in over 50 films and TV series, including Seinfeld, Malcolm in the Middle, A League of Their Own and Fly Boys.

 JULIA WALKER WYSON, Executive Director